Implementing a Thread-Safe Queue using Condition Variables (Updated)

 The simplest way of doing this is just to put wrap a non-thread-safe queue, and protect it with a mutex (the examples use the types and functions from the upcoming 1.35 release of Boost):

-This design is subject to race conditions between calls to empty, front and pop if there
+This design is subject to race conditions between calls to empty

 is more than one thread removing items from the queue, but in a single-consumer system (as being discussed here), this is not a